airsonic/airsonic-docs/install/windows.md

 ##### Installing Airsonic as Windows Service

 As it might be a bit inconvenient to start Airsonic after every restart of your computer/server by yourself, you can setup a Windows Service.
-This service will start Airsonic automatically when you boot your computer, you don't even need to logon.
+This Windows Service will start Airsonic automatically when you boot your computer, you don't even need to logon.

 > **NOTE**: To run a Java application as a Windows Service there would be a [Java Service Wrapper](https://wrapper.tanukisoftware.com), but it's not really easy to setup.
 That's why we go for NSSM.

-Create a new directory and `C:\Program Files\NSSM` copy `nssm.exe` to this folder.
+Create a new directory `C:\Program Files\NSSM` and copy `nssm.exe` to this folder.

 Open a command prompt or the PowerShell console and change the directory to the NSSM folder `cd C:\Program Files\NSSM`.